byronpendason/byronpendason.github.io/young_penda-swamp_ettin.md

 layout: post
 ---

 This is an incomplete rough draft of an original story written by me.
 It's a mix of historical fact, historical suppositions, and artistic license.
-I have added footnotes to help the reader distinguish between fiction and historical fact, but they are not necessary to enjoy the story
+I have added footnotes to help the reader distinguish between fiction and historical fact, but they are not necessary to enjoy the story.
 Feel free to ignore them if you wish.
 I hope you enjoy the story!

 # Act I